sky19930112/HTML-CSS-Challenge/README.md

 *I changed last heading in footer into h4 tag

 *In the css code, I move the coding that related to article section below the content class. which match the order of the HTML outline.

+*In CSS, the aside section has a lot repeating coding to do same function; therefore to change classes into same class "benefit-one" to deleted extra codings.